Get the latest from TODAY

 Try the pairing in a recipe like W.A.C.K.Y.
 Salad.
 The name reminds me of the main ingredients: walnuts, avocado, carrots and (dried) cherries, kale and a big serving of YUM!

-Olive oil with your salad — don’t skip the fat in your salad dressing!
+Don’t skip the fat (like olive oil) in your salad dressing!

 Similar to pairing avocado and leafy greens, olive oil increases the absorption of the carotenoids in your salad.
 To make a nutritious, lighter vinaigrette: use 1 part extra virgin olive oil to 1 part balsamic vinegar or citrus juice and season with your favorite herbs and spices.